anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <p align="center"><img src="../figures/Ch3_Figure_Device_Plugin_operation.png" alt="Device Plugin Operation" Title="Device Plugin Operation" width="50%"/></p>
 <p align="center"><b>Figure 3-2:</b> Device Plugin Operation</p>

-An example of often used device plugin is [SR-IOV Network Device Plugin](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin) that discovers and advertises SR-IOV Virtual Functions (VFs) available on a Kubernetes node, and is used to map VFs to scheduled pods.
-To use it, a CNI meta plugin (such as [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) or [DANM](https://github.com/nokia/danm)), to provision additional network interfaces for VFs (beyond the original network interface for Kubernetes control), and a SR-IOV CNI is required.
-During pod creation, plumbs allocated SR-IOV VF to a pods network namespace using VF information given by the meta plugin.
-On pod deletion, CNI plugin releases the VF from the pod.
+An example of often used device plugin is the [SR-IOV Network Device Plugin](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin), that discovers and advertises SR-IOV Virtual Functions (VFs) available on a Kubernetes node, and is used to map VFs to scheduled pods.
+To use it, the SR-IOV CNI is required, as well as a CNI multiplexer plugin (such as [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) or [DANM](https://github.com/nokia/danm)), to provision additional secondary network interfaces for VFs (beyond the primary network interface).
+During pod creation, the plugin allocates a SR-IOV VF to a pod's network namespace using the VF information given by the meta plugin.
+On pod deletion, the CNI plugin releases the VF from the pod.

 #### 3.2.1.7 Hardware Acceleration